 He kept trying to convert me to Christianity, to no avail.

 Are the GOP politicians he supports sociopaths?
 I think many of them are.
-Some of them probably regret being forced to support radical positions; this is probably why many Republicans are quitting.
+Some of the politicians probably regret being forced to support radical positions; this is probably why many Republican politicians are quitting.

 Does my friend’s support for these politicians make him a sociopath too — “a sociopath-by-proxy”?
 I’m not sure.